 The AEDC measures how children are developing as they transition into their first year of school based on 5 key areas known as domains.

-The 5 AEDC domains are:
+AEDC domains of child development are:

 - physical health and wellbeing